-Quad bike safety campaigners came to Canberra today, knocking on parliament's front door with their demand for mandatory roll-over protection on the popular farm vehicles.
+QUAD bike safety campaigners came to Canberra on Tuesday, knocking on parliament's front door with their demand for mandatory roll-over protection on the popular farm vehicles.

 They are rallying behind the Australian Competition and Consumer Commission's inquiry report, issued in February, which recommended government mandate roll-over protection on all new quad bikes sold in Australia.